Although parchment paper is widely popular in the kitchen, it’s not easy to find good parchment paper substitutes.

 Wax Paper – Best For Crafts And Non-Heat Cooking

-Wax paper is very similar to parchment paper, only it has a very low melting degree.
-Therefore, you shouldn’t use this to cook food in the oven, as the toxic chemical will melt and seep into the food.
+Wax paper is very similar to parchment paper as it has a very low melting degree.
+Therefore, if you don’t know if wax paper is oven-safe or not, you shouldn’t use it for cooking food in this cookware, as the toxic chemical will melt and seep into the food.

 The non-stick quality, though, is on par with parchment paper.
-If your cooking involves no heat, you can use wax paper as a replacement for parchment paper.
-It’s good that wax paper is cheaper, too.
+If your cooking involves no heat, you can use wax paper as a cheaper replacement for parchment paper.
+Likewise, it is acceptable to use parchment paper as a wax paper substitution.
+Overall, both of them are versatile.

 For crafts purposes like pressing flowers, using wax paper is the same as using parchment paper.
 Do not use it for ironing patterns on T-shirts, though, as the melted wax might ruin the pattern.